-Technically a Smile: Loki never loses that confident grin of his, which widens into a leering, arrogant, wolf-like sneer when he's enraged; and it's easily the most scariest expression he's got.
+Technically a Smile: Loki never loses that confident grin of his, which widens into a leering, arrogant, wolf-like sneer when he's enraged; and it's easily the scariest expression he's got.

 This Is Your Brain on Evil: When he arrives in The Avengers, he's a sweating, pale, sunken-eyed mess.
 This is our first clue that something has gone wrong in his time away.
 The second is the way he casually murders several soldiers before deigning to speak.

-Loki is a stronger melee fighter in The Dark World than in his previous appearances; here he was armed with only a simple dagger and took on several foes at the same time.
+Loki's a stronger melee fighter in The Dark World than in his previous appearances; here he was armed with only a simple dagger and took on several foes at the same time.
 In the past, he relied on throwing magical "knives" from a distance, his illusion spell, or a powerful scepter, and he usually focused on one enemy at a time.

 Tragic Villain: In Thor, where his villainy was well-intentioned and his goal was familial love.

 Troll: He is the God of Mischief and Trickery, after all.
-In both Thor films he uses his powers for pranks, such as shapeshifting himself and Thor just to irritate him, and after his fall to villainy his demeanor is generally one of mocking snark and arrogance.
+In both Thor films, he uses his powers for pranks, such as shapeshifting himself and Thor just to irritate him, and after his fall to villainy, his demeanor is generally one of mocking snark and arrogance.